| Appendix 5: Articles

 260,000 acres have been cultivated, accounting for 75 per

+cent.
 The commander noted that Yangon Division and Yangon South

 District had to take pride in this ceremony which was held to